-In reviewing activities within the Buffer Zone, the Commission shall presume the Buffer Zone is important to the protection of other resource areas because activities undertaken in close proximity have a high likelihood of adverse impact, either immediately, as a consequence of construction, or over time, as a consequence of daily operation or existence of the activities.
+In reviewing activities within the Buffer Zone, the Commission shall presume the Buffer Zone is important to the protection of other Resource Areas (where Resource Areas have an associated buffer zone) because activities undertaken in close proximity have a high likelihood of adverse impact, either immediately, as a consequence of construction, or over time, as a consequence of daily operation or existence of the activities.
 These adverse impacts from construction and use can include, without limitation, erosion, siltation, loss of groundwater recharge, poor water quality, and loss of wildlife habitat.
 This presumption shall apply unless the proponent proves by a preponderance of the credible evidence that either:

 The Buffer Zone does not play a role in the protection of any of the wetland values of the Bylaw or;